Skip to main content

 George Keating – Director of the Theatre Arts Division

-(he/him) is a longtime member of Actors’ Equity Association, currently elected to governance on AEA’s Central Regional Board..
-He holds a B.F.A. in Acting from The Theatre School at DePaul University, where he is an Adjunct Professor of Performance and serves as the Studio Artistic Director and on the Dean’s Executive Committee.
-At TTS, he most recently directed Journey’s End and The Boys in the Band.
-George is co-founder of Theatrebam Chicago and co-creator of the award-winning hit show Schoolhouse Rock Live!
-He appeared in SRL! over many years in Chicago, on tour and off-Broadway at The Atlantic.
-George was honored to train in kabuki with Shozo Sato, Royal Treasure of Japan, culminating in a performance in the world premiere of Kabuki Lady Macbeth at Chicago Shakespeare Theatre.
+(he/him) is a longtime member of Actors’ Equity Association.
+He holds a B.F.A. in Acting from The Theatre School at DePaul University.
+He is the Studio Artistic Director at The Theatre School and an Adjunct Professor of Performance.
+He most recently directed The Boys in the Band and Journey’s End at TTS.
+George is co-founder of Theatrebam Chicago and co-creator of the award-winning hit show Schoolhouse Rock Live!.
+He appeared in SRL! in Chicago, on tour and off-Broadway.
+George was honored to train in kabuki with Shozo Sato, Royal Treasure of Japan, culminating in a performance in the world premiere Kabuki Lady Macbeth at Chicago Shakespeare Theatre.
 George received the inaugural Angela Lansbury Award for Best Supporting Actor at the International Mystery Writers’ Festival.
-He appears on Chicago’s many stages such as Paramount, Goodman, Northlight and Court.
-Notable roles: Baptista Minola, The Taming of the Shrew; Felix Ungar, The Odd Couple; George Banks, Mary Poppins; Thenardier, Les Miserables; The Baron, Grand Hotel and Gould in Grey Gardens.
+He appears on Chicago’s many stages such as: Paramount, Goodman, Northlight, Chicago Shakespeare and Court.
+Notable roles: Officer William Murdoch, Titanic; Baptista Minola, The Taming of the Shrew; Felix Ungar, The Odd Couple; George Banks, Mary Poppins; Thenardier, Les Miserables; The Baron, Grand Hotel and Gould in Grey Gardens.
 At NHSI, he has served as Core Faculty since the year 2000 and has directed numerous productions: The Serpent, The Madwoman of Chaillot, The Other Shore, Strider, Find Hakamadare!, The Scarecrow, The Handmaid’s Tale, A Dream Play, A Very Old Man With Enormous Wings and Animal Farm.

 Emily Ritger – Associate Director